wojtekmaj/vite-plugin-es-toolkit/README.md

 - Import by adding `import esToolkitPlugin from 'vite-plugin-es-toolkit'`.
 - Use it by adding `esToolkitPlugin()` to `plugins` section of your Vite config.

+## Getting started

+To use this plugin, you need to have [es-toolkit](https://es-toolkit.slash.page/) installed in your project.
+The minimum required version is `1.11.0`, but `1.39.3` or later is recommended to ensure 100% compatibility with Lodash.

 ## Usage

 Here's an example of basic configuration: